The way into the heart of our museum

 Welsh flannel - more of the story.

 This note, with a small sample of red flannel pinned to it, is just one of nearly 1500 documents in our Amelia Ray collection.
-She was the owner of a draper's shop in High Street, Newtown in the 1870s and she is the subject of our 2023 Summer Exhibition.
+She was the owner of a draper's shop in High Street, Newtown in the 1870s.
+The sample of red flannel is important as everyday fabrics from that period are uncommon.

-READ MORE
+READ MORE ABOUT WELSH FLANNEL

 Always a bit of a mystery, some new information about the stick came to light during an Antiques Road Show episode.

-READ MORE
+READ MORE OUR CARVED STICK

 A little white jug with a big history